inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	Never ever ask the tough looking gentleman wearing El Rukn headgear where he got his "pyramid powered pizza warmer".
 		-- Chicago Rear 3/27/81
-You can get much further with a kind word and a gun than you can with a kind word alone.
+You can get much further with a kind word and a gun than  can with a kind word alone.
 		-- Al Capone
 		[Also attributed to Johnny Carson.
 Ed.]